henesy/blog/content/runez/index.md

 $
 ```

+**Disclaimer:** I am not a mathematician, these formulae are an approximation of what I remember from university ☺.

-The handicap assumptions make runez2 insufficient for languages such as Mandarin in most applications which possess a number of distinct runes greater than 256, but is sufficient in all applications for alphabets such as Arabic, Cyrillic.
+The assumptions make runez2 insufficient for languages such as Mandarin in applications which possess a number of distinct runes greater than 256, which is most applications, but is sufficient in all applications for alphabets such as Arabic, Cyrillic, etc.

 ### Implementation